Skip to main content

 Name and descriptionFrom your Virtual API configuration

-SkillsAuto-generated from your API’s endpoints and schema
+SkillsAuto-generated from your API’s endpoints and current control configuration

 Security schemesOAuth requirements (Private only)